Tangasauridae: Description and phylogeny

 Tangasaurids are known to have been a highly derived group of diapsids.
 One subfamily, Kenyasaurinae, is composed of taxa that were fully terrestrial.
 They had long toes and highly developed sternums that made them well suited to life on land.
 On the other hand, the other subfamily, Tangasaurinae, is composed of taxa that were adapted to an aquatic life.
 They had webbed feet and a laterally compressed tails that allowed them to be able to swim in the freshwater lacustrine environment present at the time.
-Because of their highly derived aquatic characteristics and occurrence in time, it has been suggested that the tangasaurids were a direct ancestor of the superorder Sauropterygia, which includes many highly derived marine aquatic reptiles such as placodonts, nothosaurs, and plesiosaurs.
+Because of their highly derived aquatic characteristics and occurrence in time, it has historically been suggested that the tangasaurids were a direct ancestor of the superorder Sauropterygia, which includes many highly derived marine aquatic reptiles such as placodonts, nothosaurs, and plesiosaurs.

 Classification

 Despite the controversy over the definition of the order Eosuchia (to which the Tangasauridae are considered to have belonged) and as to which taxa should be considered to fall within it, the position of the tangasaurids as part of this group has rarely been questioned.
 An alternative order has been proposed to resolve the issues surrounding Eosuchia, the Younginiformes.
-Because their quadratojugal and jugal bones meet to form an arch in the skull, as is a characteristic of many primitive diapsids, tangasaurs would be included in Younginiformes.
+Because their quadratojugal and jugal bones meet to form an arch in the skull, as is a characteristic of many primitive diapsids, tangasaurids would be included in Younginiformes.
+However, this classification scheme is dependent on the Younginidae forming a monophyletic clade with the Tangasauridae, which is often not recovered in phylogenetic analyses.
+Tangasaurid genera are listed below:

-The Tangasauridae is divided into two subfamilies, as shown below: